A Week in the Cook Islands: An Unfiltered Travel Journal

 No alarm.
 No plans.
 No scooter.
 Just the lagoon.

-Ate tropical fruit for breakfast.
-Swam from 10AM to noon, drifting between sections of Muri Lagoon hunting for giant clams.
-Found seven.
+Tropical fruit for breakfast.
+A swim from 10AM to noon, drifting between sections of Muri Lagoon hunting for giant clams — seven, if you're counting.

-Afternoon: read in a hammock under coconut palms.
-Fell asleep.
-Woke up.
+The afternoon is a hammock under coconut palms.
+Read.
+Fall asleep.
+Wake up.
 Read more.
-Fell asleep again.
+Fall asleep again.

 The Cook Islands do something to your nervous system.
-Whatever urgency drives you at home dissolves by day four.
-I checked my phone twice and both times felt annoyed at myself for doing it.
+Whatever urgency drives you at home dissolves by day four — and the two times you check your phone, you'll feel faintly annoyed at yourself for it.

-Sunday evening: Muri Night Market.
-6-9PM.
+Sunday evening brings the Muri Night Market, 6–9PM.
 Live music — ukulele and guitar — from a local band.
-Food stalls selling ika mata (NZD 10), grilled fish, coconut bread.
+Food stalls sell ika mata (NZD 10), grilled fish, and coconut bread.
 Traditional dancing that everyone joins.
-Local families, tourists, elderly couples, kids running around.
-It felt like a community event that tourists are allowed to attend rather than a tourist event the community tolerates.
+Local families, tourists, elderly couples, kids running around — it reads like a community event tourists are welcome to join rather than a tourist event the community tolerates.

-Had three plates of food and two beers for under NZD 40.
-Best night of the trip.
+Three plates of food and two beers for under NZD 40.
+The best night of the trip.

 Day 6: Saturday Market and Lagoon Cruise

-Punanga Nui Market in Avarua.
-8AM.
-Got there at 8:15 and it was already alive.
-Tropical fruit stalls, local crafts, ukulele carvings, pareos.
-The coconut bread — fresh from the oven, sweet, dense, extraordinary.
-Bought two loaves for NZD 6 and ate one on the spot.
+Punanga Nui Market in Avarua opens at 8AM, and by 8:15 it's already alive — tropical fruit stalls, local crafts, ukulele carvings, pareos.
+The coconut bread comes fresh from the oven: sweet, dense, extraordinary.
+Two loaves for NZD 6, one of them eaten on the spot.

-The ika mata at the food stall was slightly different from the restaurant versions — chunkier, more lime, thicker coconut cream.
-Better?
-Possibly.
-It cost NZD 10.
+The ika mata at the food stall runs slightly different from the restaurant versions — chunkier, more lime, thicker coconut cream.
+Better, possibly.
+NZD 10.

-Browsed the craft stalls for souvenirs.
-Bought a carved ukulele (NZD 85) and vanilla extract (NZD 15).
-The vendors are friendly without being aggressive.
-No haggling expected.
+Browse the craft stalls for souvenirs — a carved ukulele (NZD 85), vanilla extract (NZD 15).
+The vendors are friendly without being aggressive, and no haggling is expected.

-Lunch at Trader Jack's in Avarua harbor.
-Fish and chips NZD 22.
-Cold Matutu beer NZD 8.
-Watched boats.
+Lunch at Trader Jack's on Avarua harbor.
+Fish and chips NZD 22, a cold Matutu beer NZD 8, boats to watch.

-Afternoon: Captain Tama's Lagoon Cruize.
-NZD 90.
-Glass-bottom boat cruise with snorkeling stops, fish feeding, and a motu beach picnic.
-The crew played ukulele between stops.
-The vibe was genuinely joyful, not forced tourist entertainment.
+Afternoon: Captain Tama's Lagoon Cruize, NZD 90 — a glass-bottom boat cruise with snorkeling stops, fish feeding, and a motu beach picnic.
+The crew plays ukulele between stops, and the vibe is genuinely joyful, not forced tourist entertainment.

-Farewell sunset at Aroa Beach.
-West-facing.
-Marine sanctuary markers visible in the water.
-Snorkeled the sanctuary boundary and saw bigger fish than anywhere else on Rarotonga.
-The sunset light on the calm lagoon was copper and gold.
+Farewell sunset at Aroa Beach, west-facing, marine sanctuary markers visible in the water.
+Snorkel the sanctuary boundary and the fish run bigger than anywhere else on Rarotonga — marine reserves reward you like that, which is exactly why snorkelers seek out spots like Isla Mujeres.
+The sunset light on the calm lagoon turns copper and gold.

 Day 7: Departure

-Sunrise swim at Muri Lagoon.
-6:15AM.
-Glass-calm water.
-Two other people in the entire lagoon.
-The morning light underwater was different — bluer, sharper, quieter.
+A sunrise swim at Muri Lagoon, 6:15AM, glass-calm water, maybe two other people in the entire lagoon.
+The morning light underwater is different — bluer, sharper, quieter.

 Breakfast at a Muri Beach cafe.
 Fruit bowl, eggs, island coffee.
-Watched the lagoon wake up.
-Local fishermen checking nets.
-Birds arguing in the palm trees.
+The lagoon wakes up in front of you — local fishermen checking nets, birds arguing in the palm trees.

-Last-minute shopping in Avarua for black pearls (NZD 150 for a pendant — compared prices at three shops).
-Packed with the reluctance of someone being evicted from paradise.
+Last-minute shopping in Avarua for black pearls (NZD 150 for a pendant — worth comparing prices across three shops).
+You'll pack with the reluctance of someone being evicted from paradise.

-Transfer to the airport.
-15 minutes.
-The airport goodbye felt personal — the staff seemed to genuinely want me to come back.
+Transfer to the airport, 15 minutes.
+The goodbye feels personal — the staff seem to genuinely want you back.

-The Cook Islands aren't exciting in the way that Bangkok or Marrakech are exciting.
+The Cook Islands aren't exciting the way Bangkok or Marrakech are exciting — there's no night here like finding Edinburgh's soul in a basement bar.
 Nothing is loud or confronting or chaotic.
-But they're deeply, quietly transformative.
+They're deeply, quietly transformative instead.
 The lagoon rewires your brain.
-The pace forces you to stop performing busyness and just exist.
+The pace lets you stop performing busyness and simply exist.

 Bring reef shoes.
 Book Aitutaki early.
 And add two more days than you think you need.